Best Hotels in Stockholm: Gamla Stan, Östermalm & the ABBA Hotel (2026)

 The New Nordic Movement

-Stockholm is the global headquarters of the New Nordic food movement — the extraordinary Noma influence (the extraordinary René Redzepi’s Copenhagen restaurant that fundamentally changed the global perception of Scandinavian food), the extraordinary Stockholm expression:
+Stockholm is the global headquarters of the New Nordic food movement — the wave set off by René Redzepi’s Noma in Copenhagen, which fundamentally changed the world’s perception of Scandinavian food.
+Stockholm’s expression of it runs from temple to tavern:

 FAQ